python/cpython/Doc/c-api/typeobj.rst

    :attr:`ob_size` field, and the instance size is :attr:`tp_basicsize` plus N times :attr:`tp_itemsize`, where N is the "length" of the object.
 The value of N is typically stored in the instance's :attr:`ob_size` field.
 There are
-   exceptions:  for example, long ints use a negative :attr:`ob_size` to indicate a negative number, and N is ``abs(ob_size)`` there.
+   exceptions:  for example, ints use a negative :attr:`ob_size` to indicate a negative number, and N is ``abs(ob_size)`` there.
 Also, the presence of an :attr:`ob_size` field in the instance layout doesn't mean that the instance structure is variable-length (for example, the structure for the list type has